haoqiyao/NASDAQ-Index-Prediction/Project Midterm Report.md

 We calculate the daily log return of NASDAQ Index, and define positive return as 1 and negative return as -1 respectively.
 As a preliminary analysis, we built one nonlinear model (classification tree) and one linear model (linear logistics regression)to predict the next day's NASDAQ index change direction using features of the previous day.

-We divided the dataset into training set (3000 samples) and testing set (617 samples), and here is the classification derived from training set.
+We divided the dataset into training set (3000 samples) and testing set (617 samples)

 ### Nonlinear model - Classification Tree

 We attempt to use classification tree to explore whether the features of previous day could predict the next day's NASDAQ index change direction.
+Here is the classification derived from training set.

 ![plot](plot/ctree.jpeg)